 - Beginner's guide to the Tour de France

 - Official Tour de France Race Guide for 2020

-The full route of the 2020 Tour de France was be announced on October 15, 2019.
+The full route of the 2020 Tour de France was announced on October 15, 2019.
 It has since been revised, with the dates changed in reponse to the coronavirus pandemic.

 The Grand Depart will see two stages based around Nice, capital of the Provence-Cote d'Azur region on the Mediterranean coast.
 The terrain around Nice is incredibly varied – expect some stiff climbs, flat sections and scenic coastal roads.

 Specific info on each stage and more detailed maps are usually published each May in the official race program.
 We'll post links to it when it's released.
 We have this page for Tour de France road closure information, which we also update as information comes to hand (usually not from around May onwards).

 Stage 1: Saturday, August 29, Nice Moyen Pays to Nice, 156km